MiltonMelson/PixelArtMaker/README.md

 # Pixel Art Maker
+This app will allow user to draw pictures by filling in each cell (Pixel).

+# Try is out

+# Exercise to build yourself
 In this exercise, you'll create your own pixel art maker which will allow a user to choose colors from a palette and then paint pixel art.
 The interface is completely up to you, but it could look something like this.

 ![Example of Pixel Art Maker](pixel-art-maker-alt.png)